dagster-io/community-integrations/libraries/dagster-iceberg/docs/reference.md

 In this example, we focus exclusively on the columns containing sepal data from the `iris_dataset` table.
 To select specific columns, we can include metadata in the input asset.
 This is done using the `metadata` parameter of the `AssetIn` that loads the `iris_dataset` asset within the `ins` parameter.
 We provide the key `columns` along with a list of the desired column names.

-When Dagster materializes `sepal_data` and retrieves the `iris_dataset` asset via the PyIceberg I/O manager, it will only extract the `sepal_length_cm` and `sepal_width_cm` columns from the `iris/iris_dataset` table and deliver them to `sepal_data` as a Pandas DataFrame.
+When Dagster materializes `sepal_data` and retrieves the `iris_dataset` asset via the Iceberg I/O manager, it will only extract the `sepal_length_cm` and `sepal_width_cm` columns from the `iris/iris_dataset` table and deliver them to `sepal_data` as a Pandas DataFrame.

 ---

 ## Storing partitioned assets

-The PyIceberg I/O manager facilitates the storage and retrieval of partitioned data.
-To effectively manage data in the Iceberg table, it is essential for the PyIceberg I/O manager to identify the column that specifies the partition boundaries.
+The Iceberg I/O manager facilitates the storage and retrieval of partitioned data.
+To effectively manage data in the Iceberg table, it is essential for the Iceberg I/O manager to identify the column that specifies the partition boundaries.
 This information allows the I/O manager to formulate the appropriate queries for selecting or replacing data.

 In the subsequent sections, we will outline how the I/O manager generates these queries for various partition types.